oracle/oci-python-sdk/README-development.rst

 Development
 ============

+The target audience for this README is developers wanting to contribute to the SDK.
+If you wish to use the SDK with your own programs, please see README.rst

 Getting Started
 ===============
 Assuming that you have Python and `virtualenv` installed, set up your environment and install the required dependencies like this: